Digital Wallet Fraud: What It Is & How to Prevent It

 Note that opportunistic fraudsters may also strike if you accidentally leave your digital wallet account unlocked somewhere – for instance, on a lost device or a public or shared computer.

-Fraudsters Linking Stolen Cards to Their Wallets
+2. Stolen Cards Added to Digital Wallets

 Unfortunately, digital wallets make it a lot harder for merchants to flag transactions made with stolen credit cards.
 Because the transaction appears as a token instead of the credit card number, fraudsters can simply move their operations to a different account if they get blocked, or add a new stolen card to peruse.